dyna2gams/dyna2gams.github.io/README.md

 Optimal control problems arise in many exciting applications in science, economy, and engineering.
-Examples are trajectory optimization in robotics, aerospace engineering (ascent/descent/emergency trajectories, orbit transfers...), vehicle simulation (avoidance trajectories, virtual testdriving, chassis control...), controller design (Linear quadratic regulator, model- predictive control...), process engineering (chemical processes...), fishing strategies, biology, etc.
+Examples are trajectory optimization in robotics, aerospace engineering (ascent/descent/emergency trajectories, orbit transfers...), vehicle simulation (avoidance trajectories, virtual test-driving, chassis control...), controller design (Linear quadratic regulator, model- predictive control...), process engineering (chemical processes...), fishing strategies, biology, etc.

 The General Algebraic Modeling System ([GAMS](http://www.gams.com)) is a high-level modeling system for mathematical programming and optimization.
 It consists of a language compiler and a stable of integrated high-performance solvers.
 GAMS is specifically designed for modeling linear, nonlinear and mixed integer optimization problems.

 In a nutshell, optimal control problems (OCP) are usually described by:
 - A state-space model of a system.
 This can be either a set of ordinary differential